 A woman with blonde wavy hair, glasses, and a white t-shirt smiling in front of a green leafy plant indoors.

-About Amanda
+About Me

-Registered Clinical Counsellor
+Registered Clinical Counsellor in Vancouver & Port Moody

-Welcome!
-My name is Amanda, and I am a Registered Clinical Counsellor with a Bachelor’s degree in Psychology & Neuroscience, graduate-level certification in Clinical Addictions Studies, and a Master’s degree in Counselling Psychology.
-I help individuals, couples, and families move through the tough stuff—grief and loss, trauma, relationship strain, anxiety, ADHD, eating-related concerns, and major life transitions—with steadiness, clarity, and practical tools.
+I am a Registered Clinical Counsellor with the BCACC.
+I hold a Bachelor’s degree in Psychology & Neuroscience, graduate-level certification in Clinical Addictions Studies, and a Master’s degree in Counselling Psychology.

 • First Responder Health: Understanding Firefighter Culture | 2025